 Each speaking slot is a 1 hour, 1.5 or possibly 2 slots back to back (better be a really good subject!).
 This should include 10-20 minutes of time for Q&A. As this is our first year of DDV talks, if your presentation works with our goals and/or topics mentioned above there is a very good chance you will be selected.

-This Call for Presentations will close on Friday, June 15th at 11:59 PM (PST).
-All submissions will be reviewed and responded to with all selections made and scheduled by Friday, July 1st.
+The Call for Presentations will close on Sunday, June 30th at 11:59 PM (PST).
+All submissions will be reviewed and responded to with all selections made and scheduled by Sunday, July 7th.

 TO SUBMIT A TALK, PLEASE PROVIDE THE FOLLOWING INFORMATION IN THE FORM BELOW TO CFP2019[at]DCDDV[dot]ORG